-One way to let a toddler control his or her own weaning is through the "don't offer, don't refuse" method.
-This means that you never offer to breastfeed your child but do not refuse when your child asks or shows a desire to breastfeed.
+One way to let a toddler control weaning is through the "don't offer, don't refuse" method.
+This means that you never offer to breastfeed your child.
+But you don't refuse when your child asks or shows a desire to breastfeed.

 This can be a slow process.
-But when the mother is committed to weaning and provides encouragement to her child, a toddler can wean himself or herself successfully and happily.
+But when you're committed to weaning and provide encouragement, your toddler can wean successfully and happily.

-Some mothers prefer to abruptly wean their toddler from the breast.
+You may prefer to abruptly wean your toddler from the breast.
 This approach may be best suited for a toddler who nurses fewer than 3 times a day.

-When weaning abruptly, choose a time when you don't anticipate other major changes in your or your toddler's life and when you have extra time to spend with your child.
+When weaning abruptly, choose a time when you don't expect other major changes in your or your toddler's life and when you have extra time to spend with your child.